automl/SMAC3/docs/pages/getting_started/installation.rst

 .. warning::

-    Please note that :term:`CLI` is only available when installing from GitHub.
+    Please note that calling SMAC via :term:`CLI` is only available when installing from GitHub.
+We refer to :ref:`Branin` for more details.

 Conda-forge